 The Pressure Systems Safety Regulations (PSSR) 2000 aim to prevent serious injury from the hazard of stored energy as a result of the failure of a pressure system or one of its component parts.

-The Regulations require owners of pressure systems to demonstrate that they:
+The regulations require owners of pressure systems to demonstrate that they have:

-.
-Have designed and constructed the pressure system to be safe with the appropriate protective devices where required;
+designed and constructed the pressure system to be safe with the appropriate protective devices where required

-.
-Have established the safe operating limits of pressure systems;
+established the safe operating limits of pressure systems

-.
-Have a written scheme of examination in place prior to the use of the system; and
+a written scheme of examination in place prior to the use of the system

-.
-Maintain and repair the system to meet the required safety standards.
+maintain and repair the system to meet the required safety standards.

 The written scheme of examination certifies the pressure system (including all protective devices, pressure vessels and pipework) for use and must be approved by a competent (independent) person.
 Examinations must be carried out by a competent person and must be reviewed at regular intervals as defined by the written scheme.
 The system must also be maintained properly to ensure that it is safe.